carenbriones/Responsive-Portfolio/README.md

 # Responsive-Portfolio
-Updated Basic-Portfolio pages made to be more responsive
+Updated Basic-Portfolio pages made to be more responsive on varying screen sizes with the use of CSS (no Bootstrap).